tlswg/tls13-spec/draft-ietf-tls-tls13.md

 message.
 In addition, the hash and signature algorithms MUST be compatible with the key in the client's end-entity certificate.
 RSA keys MAY be used with any permitted hash algorithm, subject to restrictions in the certificate, if any.
-Only RSA signatures based on RSASSA-PSS MAY be used, regardless of whether RSASSA-PKCS1-v1_5 appears in supported_signature_algorithms.
+RSA signatures MUST be based on RSASSA-PSS, regardless of whether RSASSA-PKCS-v1_5 appears in "signature_algorithms".

 > Because DSA signatures do not contain any secure indication of hash algorithm, there is a risk of hash substitution if multiple hashes may be used